 The candidate receives a long-stay visa for 4 months, which is then renewed for up to one year.

-Quartier Latin will select an interesting and beneficial choice of internship in France and Europe and prepare documents for employment and the receipt of a Vacances-Travail visa.
-We will help with the drafting and translation of resumes into French and if necessary, with finding an apartment to rent.
-Our clients find work in Paris, the Cote d’Azur, or other regions of France, and receive our support not only before, but also after arrival.
+Quartier Latin will offer you the most interesting internships in France and Europe amongst the available vacancies, will prepare the necessary documents for employment and will help you to obtain a Vacances-Travail visa and accommodation in France.
+Our clients find work in Paris, in Côte d'Azur or in other regions of France and receive our support not only before, but also after arrival.

 While drafting and putting together your dossier, you will encounter some specific features and requirements that cannot be bypassed.